 A wound care nurse or physical therapist may work in a multi-specialty wound care center in a hospital which also includes podiatrists, vascular surgeons and prosthetists.
 Wound care nurses have knowledge of a wide variety of wound care products that can be utilized to help heal an ulcer.
 They also provide regular care of wounds, seeing patients on a weekly or more frequent basis.
 They may also attend to patients who are non-ambulatory, such as in a nursing home, assisted living, adult family home, or even a private home.

-A podiatrist, however, goes beyond what a wound care nurse or physical therapist can provide.
-They are also interested in other factors.
-Is there enough circulation to heal the ulcer?
+1) Is there enough circulation to heal the ulcer?
 If not, they may need to refer the patient to a vascular surgeon, who is able to perform surgery to restore blood flow.
 If the patient is unable to have surgery and there is not enough blood flow, other treatments such as hyperbaric oxygen therapy may need to be considered.
 For venous and lymphatic ulcers where there is swelling, compression is necessary.

+3) Is there a risk of infection?
 Another important service a podiatrist renders is sharp debridement.
 This involves cutting down the callus that presses down on the wound to keep the wound from getting bigger.
 The inside of the wound is also cleaned up.
 There may be non-viable tissue such as fibrin in the wound which keeps it from healing.
 This has to be removed.
 There may also be pus pockets, abscesses and sinus tracts, which are tunnels bacteria travel down deeper into the tissue.
 These must be followed and opened up and cleaned out, to allow the wound to heal.

 In the foot, the skin is very close to the bone.
 In the case especially where there is poor circulation or high blood sugar, it may be easy for the wound to progress, leading to infection or gangrene, which is tissue death.
 Having the podiatrist to monitor the situation is very important.
 Podiatrists can prescribe antibiotics if needed for infections.
 If the bone becomes infected and antibiotics are not working, they may need to operate to remove infected bone.
 In these cases podiatrists may need to admit the patient to the hospital and consult with other specialists such as infectious diseases, vascular surgery, internal medicine, to get the situation under control and save the patient’s foot and life.